maxdan94/LoadGraph/README.md

 "gcc edgelist.c -O9 -o edgelist"
 "gcc adjmatrix.c -O9 -o adjmatrix"
-"gcc adjlist.c -O9 -o adjlist"
+"gcc adjarray.c -O9 -o adjarray"

 ## To execute:

 "./edgelist edgelist.txt"
 "./adjmatrix edgelist.txt"
-"./adjlist edgelist.txt"
+"./adjarray edgelist.txt"

 "edgelist.txt" should contain the graph: one edge on each line (two unsigned long (nodes' ID) separated by a space).
 The program will load the graph in main memory and then terminate.